Harshitakumari08/Harshitakumari08/README.md

 ### Hi there! 👋
 I’m **Harshita Kumari**, a passionate and curious tech enthusiast, constantly exploring the vast world of programming and development.
-With a keen interest in **Python, C**, and **Web Development**, I’m on a journey to transform ideas into impactful solutions through   technology.
+With a keen interest in **Python, C**, **Java** and **Web Development**, I’m on a journey to transform ideas into impactful solutions through   technology.

 ### 🌱 What I’m Learning
 I’m currently diving deep into **Data Structures and Algorithms (DSA)**, which are the backbone of efficient coding.
 Alongside DSA, I’m expanding my expertise in **Java** and **SQL**, aiming to master backend technologies and improve my problem-solving skills.
 My learning journey is guided by the desire to build scalable, optimized, and user-friendly applications.